Title IX Sexual Misconduct Policy

 Special Considerations for Anonymous Complainants

-This Policy allows any individual, including third parties, with information regarding an alleged incident of sexual harassment in a University Program or Activity, to report such information anonymously and/or keep the identity of the Complainant (i.e., person alleged to be a victim of sexual harassment) anonymous.
+This Policy allows any individual, including third parties, with information regarding an alleged incident of sex discrimination or sex-based harassment in a University Program or Activity, to report such information anonymously and/or keep the identity of the Complainant (i.e., person alleged to be a victim of such conduct) anonymous.
 Note, however, that in order for the University to provide Supportive Measures to a Complainant, at least one school official (e.g., the Title IX Coordinator) will need to know the Complainant’s identity.

 Complaint Against Title IX Coordinator